gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

         ),
 ```

 _goToPage method is pretty simple.
-The code calls the same methods of both PageViewControllers to navigate to specific page:
+The code calls the same methods of both PageViewControllers to navigate to the specific page:

 ```dart
   _goToPage(int page) {